atharvapolkam/human-detection/ReadMe.txt

 ---

-# Real-time Object Detection with YOLOv8
+# Real-time Human Detection with YOLOv8

 This Python script utilizes the YOLOv8 model for real-time object detection on a video stream.
 It detects people in the video feed and draws bounding boxes around them.